HvrdWell/MapAppSwiftUI/README.md

 # MapAppSwiftUI

-Educational application on swiftkey for working with the map.
+Educational application on swiftui for working with the map.

 ## Screenshot:
 <p float="left" align="center">